Winter White CosmopolitanEdit Post

 Contributed by on Dec 26, 2015

-Seventy-eight readers love this post.
+Seventy-nine readers love this post.

 I missed Friday Cocktails this past week.
 I was thinking that both I and most readers would be absorbed with family time and that a cocktail for the coming New Year festivities might be best presented today.
 And well, the fact that I didn’t even get this Winter White Cosmopolitan made until yesterday might have entered into my belated sharing as well!